G.S. § 148-128 Authorization for Correction Enterprises

 - Generate sufficient funds from the sale of goods and services to be a self-supporting operation.
 (2007-280, s.
 1.)

 G.S. § 148-132 Distribution of Products & Services

-The Section of Correction Enterprises of the Division of Adult Correction is empowered and authorized to market and sell products and services produced by Correction Enterprises to any of the following entities:
+The Division of Correction Enterprises of the Department of Adult Correction is empowered and authorized to market and sell products and services produced by Correction Enterprises to any of the following entities:

 - Any public agency or institution owned, managed, or controlled by the State.